 Michigan Auto Insurance Quotes

 Michigan is one of the few U.S. states with a no-fault auto insurance law.
-You, as the policyholder, waive your right to sue someone in an accident.
+This means every driver is required to file a claim with their own insurance company after an accident, regardless of who was at fault.
+In states with no-fault laws, all drivers are required to purchase personal injury protection (PIP), as part of their auto insurance policies.
+As the policyholder, you waive your right to sue someone in an accident.
 However, there are exceptions to the no-fault rule, such as severe injury and death.

 All no-fault insurance policies issued in Michigan have three parts: